TheHadiAhmadi/TestTestCMS/docs/Site.md

 ## Site Definition
-FluentCMS empowers users to define and fully customize multiple sites using a shared infrastructure.
+TestTestCMS empowers users to define and fully customize multiple sites using a shared infrastructure.
 This robust capability allows for efficient content management and personalization of various sites, ensuring each site meets unique requirements and preferences.

 ## Scenarios
 ### Senario1: Multinational Corporation with Regional Websites